Need Help Choosing?

 Web Design and Editing

-- Templates: Simbla gives you the choice of 77 free templates, most of which are attractive and functional and should allow you to take your business online with as little hassle as possible.
+- Templates: Simbla gives you nearly 100 templates to choose from, most of which are attractive and functional and should allow you to take your business online with as little hassle as possible.
 However, I found that although Simbla offers customers on the free plan the ability to buy individual paid templates, they do not provide you any way to actually do this or to preview the premium templates in question.
 A bit of an oversight, I should think!

 - Mobile Editor: Simbla is not operable from a mobile device and thus does not allow for mobile editing.
 As stated before, websites created through Simbla are automatically optimized for mobile phones and tablets, and you can see how your page is going to display on those devices in Preview mode.
 However, you can’t override the automatic optimization to make specific edits to the mobile look of your site.